History of Białystok: End of the 19th century and beginning of the 20th century

 At the end of the 19th century, as a result of the influx due to Russian discriminatory regulations, the majority of the city's population was Jewish.
 According to Russian census of 1897, out of the total population of 66,000, Jews constituted 41,900 (so around 63%).
 This heritage can be viewed on the Jewish Heritage Trail in Bialystok.

 The dynamic development of Białystok in the last quarter of the 19th and the beginning of the 20th century resulted in a complete transformation of the city, which soon became an important economic and economic center of the western governorates of Russia.
 As a consequence of the enormous population growth, the increase in the number of industrial plants and architectural and urban transformations, new, hitherto unknown civilization needs appeared.
 Białystok was becoming a large city of supra-regional importance, the proverbial "Manchester of the North", in which the lack of basic communal facilities, determining the quality of life of the inhabitants, was felt more and more every year. without the existence of which the functioning of an urban center of this scale was simply impossible.
 Those improvements appeared in Białystok only in the last decade of the 19th century. a horse-drawn trolley running along the main thoroughfares, many streets were paved, so far without adequate pavement, the former palace pond was filled in and the construction of a city park began in its place. first electric lighting in place of kerosene.
-It wasn't until 1908 that The company of Electrical Companies from Berlin started building a municipal power plant.
+It wasn't until 1908 that The company of Electrical Companies from Berlin started building the first municipal power plant, located at the intersection of Branickiego and Elektryczna streets.
 At that time, a temporary sewage system appeared, installed ad hoc by the City Council or property owners.
 Mikołaj Miłakowski, describing Białystok in 1897, noted: one can hope that Białystok will soon find itself in a row with those cities that are famous for their cleanliness and equipment.